jdjakub/phd-thesis/ch-bl.md

 ## Implementing Masp for BootstrapLab

-In BootstrapLab, "Escape The Platform" (Force\ \ref{escape-plaf}) encouraged us to get executing Masp expressions early to get experience with the language.
+To summarise the above logic, "Escape The Platform" (Force\ \ref{escape-plaf}) encouraged us to start executing Masp expressions early to get experience with the language.
 We chose to implement a *platform interpreter* for Masp using \ac{JS} as this was the easiest way to achieve that.

 A naïve approach would simply implement the standard Lisp interpreter routines (`eval` and `apply`) as recursive \ac{JS} functions.
 However, this would miss an opportunity for visualisation and debugging that is already present in our substrate.
 Instead, we followed Heuristic\ \ref{in-state-op} and had intermediate interpreter *state* reside in-system.
 This made a later in-system port easier by doing half of the work now.

 Lisp evaluation is done by walking over the expression tree.
 At any point, we are looking at a subtree and will evaluate it until reaching a primitive value.
 Ordinarily, the "current subexpression" is an argument to `eval` at the top of the stack, where the stack records our path from the original top-level expression.
 Since we already had a tree visualisation, we used that instead of a stack.
-We did, however, need to maintain references to parent tree nodes (see Appendix\ section\ \ref{graphs-vs.-trees}) in order to backtrack towards the next unevaluated subexpression once the current one is evaluated.
+We did, however, need to maintain references to parent tree nodes (see Section\ \ref{graphs-vs.-trees}) in order to backtrack towards the next unevaluated subexpression once the current one is evaluated.
 Furthermore, instead of *destructively* replacing tree nodes with their "more-evaluated" versions, we "annotate" the tree instead.
 This design choice follows Subtext\ \parencite{Subtext} and will make it possible to trace provenance and enable novel programming experiences.
 Figures\ \ref{fig:masp-1}--\ref{fig:masp-n} show some examples.
+For further details, see Section\ \ref{change-in-masp}.

 \begin{figure}
 \centering